jandaschner/jandaschner.github.io/README.md

 #### 5.1 General

 Health data will never be shared with advertisers or similar agencies.
+Your Health Data connot be accessed by the developer and third parties.

 #### 5.4 Service Providers and Other Third Party Services

 Service Providers.
 I share your information to others, who help me provide and improve the App (e.g. maintenance, analysis, audit, payments, fraud detection, marketing and development).
 Service providers will have access to your information as reasonably necessary to perform these tasks on our behalf, and are obligated not to disclose or use it for other purposes.
-I use processors such as Apple, Google, Facebook.
+I use processors such as Apple, Google.

 ### 6. How Long We Store Data

 #### 6.1 Storage Period

 The Data is stored on your device as long as you do not delete it from the App.
+Your health data is not accessible for the developer and third parties.

 ### 7. Which Rights You Have